 The research team is working with the Steering Group to decide which groups of professionals and/or local authority areas to include.

 As the research progresses, we will let the workforce know about opportunities to participate in this research.
-The first participation opportunities for the Children’s Services workforce will be in early 2023.
+The first participation opportunities for the Children’s Services workforce will be in the summer of 2023.

 When can I see what the research says?

 CELCIS will publish online on the CELCIS website the findings of this research over the course of 2023.

 How can I contact the research team?